Lowey Dannenberg Notifies Autodesk, Inc. (“Autodesk” or “the Company”) (NASDAQ: ADSK) Investors of Securities Class Action Lawsuit and Encourages Investors with more than $100,000 in Losses to Contact the Firm

-NEW YORK, May 03, 2024 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a class action lawsuit against Autodesk, Inc. (“Autodesk” or “the Company”) (NASDAQ: ADSK) for violations of the federal securities laws on behalf of investors who purchased or acquired Luna Innovations common stock between June 1, 2023 and April 16, 2024, inclusive (the “Class Period”).
+NEW YORK, May 07, 2024 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a class action lawsuit against Autodesk, Inc. (“Autodesk” or “the Company”) (NASDAQ: ADSK) for violations of the federal securities laws on behalf of investors who purchased or acquired Autodesk common stock between June 1, 2023 and April 16, 2024, inclusive (the “Class Period”).

 On April 24, 2024, a complaint was filed against the Company and certain of its officers alleging that throughout the Class Period, Defendants made false and/or misleading statements and/or failed to disclose that: (1) Autodesk, Inc. lacked adequate internal controls as a result of issues with its free cash flow and non-GAAP operating margin practices; and (2) as a result, Defendants’ statements about its business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis at all times.